For years, we’ve watched even major online retailers struggle with some of the basics. Which, for us, begged the question…

-Cross-selling and up-selling are critical pieces of the online retail puzzle.
+Cross-selling and upselling are critical pieces of the online retail puzzle.
 What are the different approaches and methods that you can use to encourage your shoppers to spend a few more dollars?

-Strategies for determining what products to promote
+Strategies for determining which products to promote

 When a shopper is searching for a non-specific product, they will usually be open to suggestions for similar products.